Climate & PlanetHome & Garden

 • 24 trees are cut down to make one ton of paper.4

-• On the contrary, recycled paper is proved to create 70% less pollution compared to non-recycled material paper production.7
+• On the contrary, recycled paper is proven to create 70% less pollution compared to non-recycled material paper production.7

 • Plastics, which can often be recycled, take around 500 years to decompose.5

-• One recycled tin can saves enough energy to power a television for 2 hours.6
+• One recycled tin can save enough energy to power a television for 2 hours.6

 • 70% less energy is utilized to recycle paper compared to making it from raw materials.7

-• Similarly, when you recycle one glass bottle, it can save enough energy to power a personal computer for 25 minutes.7
+• Similarly, recycling one glass bottle can save enough energy to power a personal computer for 25 minutes.7

 Reduce E-Waste Through Electronics Recycling

-For this reason, the WEEE (Waste Electrical and Electronic Equipment) Directive in the European Union makes businesses, manufacturers and retailers of electrical and electronic equipment responsible for making sure their goods do not end up in landfill or incineration.
-Some new regulations involve dismantling of parts into metals, plastics and individually processing them.
+For this reason, the WEEE (Waste Electrical and Electronic Equipment) Directive in the European Union makes businesses, manufacturers, and retailers of electrical and electronic equipment responsible for ensuring their goods do not end up in landfills or incineration.
+Some new regulations involve dismantling parts into metals and plastics and individually processing them.

-So any working TVs, monitors, computers, cell phones, batteries and other consumer electronics can be sold or donated, thereby prolonging their useful life.
+So, any working TVs, monitors, computers, cell phones, batteries, and other consumer electronics can be sold or donated, prolonging their useful life.
 Find out how you can turn your old electronics into cash by recycling them.
 And if they are no longer working, the same companies who will give you money for them should be able to accept them and ensure they are disposed of properly.

 We Only Get One Planet

-Hopefully, this article has helped you realize just how important your efforts are.
-Not just for us, but also our kids, grandchildren, and anyone that follows in our footsteps.
+Hopefully, this article has helped you realize the importance of your efforts—not just for us but also for our kids, grandchildren, and anyone who follows in our footsteps.
 Take care of your planet, and it will take care of you.
-When looking for ways to reduce environmental pollution and cut back on energy consumption, recycling is an important step to undertake.
-A sustainable lifestyle is the need of the times and we can very well adopt such beneficial changes in our daily life.
+Recycling is an important step when looking for ways to reduce environmental pollution and energy consumption.
+A sustainable lifestyle is sometimes needed, and we can adopt such beneficial changes in our daily lives very well.

-If you’d like to learn more about this topic, we have plenty of articles about recycling, including freecycling programs and how you can reduce your use of plastic bags.
+If you’d like to learn more about this topic, we have plenty of articles about recycling, including freecycling programs and ways to reduce your use of plastic bags.

 Sources: [1] Indiana University.
-“Waste & Recycling.”
-Web Accessed April 25, 2015, [2] Consumer Reports, [3] GPI.org, [4] WorldAtlas.com, [5] Environment about.com, [6] Environmental Protection Agency, [7] RecyclingBins.co.uk
+“Waste & Recycling Study.”
+[2] Consumer Reports, [3] GPI.org, [4] WorldAtlas.com, [5] Environment about.com, [6] Environmental Protection Agency, [7] RecyclingBins.co.uk

 Subscribe